A technical SEO audit involves analyzing aspects of your website to ensure it is functioning perfectly. This guide shows you what you need to check.

-The title is found in the head section of an HTML page.
+The title can be found in the header section of an HTML page.
 The content of the head section is enclosed by an opening head tag and a closing head tag.
 The title is important for conveying to search engines the content of the page.
 The title is also visible to users in the SERPs, therefore it should accurately describe the page content to encourage users to click on it

 Descriptions do not play such an important role as the title in the search engine evaluation of the page, and are no longer a ranking factor.
 However, page descriptions can heavily influence the click through rate of a URL in the SERPs, therefore are important factors to be included within your onpage optimization.

 Read this article for more advice regarding how to create the best meta descriptions.

 Figure 6: View of a search result with title and description on Google